7 sure-fire ways to increase CTR and engagement of beacon campaigns

 Listed below are few examples of how you could personalize your beacon campaigns in-store to get higher CTR –

-Send offers on products that complement their previous purchases (for eg, if Laura bought a white shirt in her previous visit to your store, offer her a discount on formal pants this visit)
+Send offers on products that complement their previous purchases (for eg, if Laura bought a white shirt during her previous visit to your store, offer her a discount on formal pants this visit)

 Send notifications about trying the product added to the cart